What Is a Credit Report?

 Once the investigation is complete, you’ll receive the results in writing and a new copy of your credit report if it’s changed as a result of the bureau’s inquiry.
 The bureau can also send updated reports to anyone who requested your file in the past six months, and up to two years if the request was related to your employment.

 Did You Know?
 About 1 in 5 credit reports contain errors, according to the Federal Trade Commission.
-Thankfully, the best identity theft plans offer credit report monitoring and credit score checks so you can stay on top of your creditworthiness.
+Thankfully, the best identity theft services offer credit report monitoring and credit score checks so you can stay on top of your creditworthiness.

 While all this is going on, you’ll also need to inform the information provider in writing that you’re disputing a piece of information.
 You can use the FTC’s sample dispute letter if you’d like.
 Similar to dealing with the credit bureau, you’ll need to include copies of the documents that support your position.
 They’ll get in contact with the bureau and everyone will be on the same page.